wordofwarning/wordofwarning.org/current/2013-springsummer/evans/index.md

 # header_image: "header.jpg" # optional custom background image, relative to current page

 ---

-Word of Warning and The Lowry presents:
+Presented by Word of Warning & The Lowry.

 #### In Brief
 *A live scrap book.
 An unfinished love affair.
 A made up true story.*